pchemguy/spec-kit/templates/commands/checklist.md

   sh: scripts/bash/check-prerequisites.sh --json
   ps: scripts/powershell/check-prerequisites.ps1 -Json
 ---
-# Linguistic and Semantic Quality Assessment of Requirements
+# Requirement Quality Checklist Generation

-**CRITICAL CONCEPT**: Checklists aim to validate the quality, clarity, and completeness of requirements in a given domain.
+**CRITICAL CONCEPT**: Checklists validate the quality, clarity, and completeness of requirements.

-**NOT for verification/testing**:
+**❌ Incorrect Patterns (Implementation Testing)**:

-- ❌ NOT "Verify the button clicks correctly"
+- ❌ "Verify the button clicks correctly"
-- ❌ NOT "Test error handling works"
+- ❌ "Test error handling works"
-- ❌ NOT "Confirm the API returns 200"
+- ❌ "Confirm the API returns 200"
-- ❌ NOT checking if code/implementation matches the spec
+- ❌ "Does the implementation match the specification?"

-**FOR requirements quality validation**:
+**✅ Correct Patterns (Requirement Quality Validation)**:

-- ✅ "Are visual hierarchy requirements defined for all card types?" (completeness)
+- ✅ **Completeness**: "Are visual hierarchy requirements defined for all card types?"
-- ✅ "Is 'prominent display' quantified with specific sizing/positioning?" (clarity)
+- ✅ **Clarity**: "Is 'prominent display' quantified with specific sizing/positioning?"
-- ✅ "Are hover state requirements consistent across all interactive elements?" (consistency)
+- ✅ **Consistency**: "Are hover state requirements consistent across all interactive elements?"
-- ✅ "Are accessibility requirements defined for keyboard navigation?" (coverage)
+- ✅ **Coverage**: "Are accessibility requirements defined for keyboard navigation?"
-- ✅ "Does the spec define what happens when logo image fails to load?" (edge cases)
+- ✅ **Edge cases**: "Does the spec define what happens when logo image fails to load?"

-**Metaphor**: If your spec is code written in English, the checklist is its unit test suite.
-You're testing whether the requirements are well-written, complete, unambiguous, and ready for implementation - NOT whether the implementation works.
+## Conceptual Model

+The checklist functions analogously to a "unit test suite for requirements": it evaluates whether requirements are well-defined, complete, and unambiguous.
+Implementation is irrelevant in present context.
+This analogy is provided for intuition only.
+All operational rules are defined below and take precedence.

 ## User Input